radixon/Cpp/chapter 2/README.md

 There are two arithmetic types: integral types and floating-point types.
 The standard sizes of arithmetic types can only guarantee minimum size across various compilers.
 Types may be signed or unsigned.
 Signed types can hold zero, positive, and negative numbers.
 Unsigned types can hold zero and positive numbers.  char, short, int, long, and long long are integer types.  float, double, and long double are the three floating point types.  bool takes the value of either ture or false.

+Type conversions occur automatically when using an object of one type where an object of another type is expected.
+When a floating-point value is assigned to an object of integral type, the value is truncated.
+If an out-of-range value is assigned to an object of unsigned type, the result is the remainder of the value modulo the number of values the target type can hold.

 | Type Name | Bytes | Range of Values
 --- | --- | ---
 bool | 1 | true or false